Bear Wallow Books

 Early editions of Bear Wallow Books are sought-after by collectors.

 The first book was created in response to a request from a family member.
 Indiana has many native persimmon trees, and the fruits are gathered in the fall, when the weather turns frosty and the persimmons are ripe.
 Brown County is overrun by tourists during “leaf-peeping” season, and persimmon pudding is on the menu in homes and restaurants alike.
 A request for recipes for the favorite fruit resulted in a collection being typed up and eventually put into a booklet.
 Old-Fashioned Persimmon Recipes became a Brown County best seller.

 The rest, as they say, is history.
-When the historian retired, twenty years later, she had published 27 books, from Amish and Apple, to Woodstove and Zucchini.
+When the historian retired, she had published 27 books, from Amish and Apple, to Woodstove and Zucchini.
 Her successors were carefully chosen.
-In 1998 Tom and Linda Wolfe purchased the business, and have since added 13 titles to the old-fashioned recipe series.
+In 1998 Tom and Linda Wolfe purchased the business, and have since added 13 titles, bringing the old-fashioned recipe series to 40 titles.